Nearly 200 Congressional Democrats Are Suing Trump For Alleged Conflicts Of Interest

 "Fundamental to a President’s fidelity to [faithfully execute his oath of office] is the Constitution’s demand that the President ... disentangle his private finances from those of domestic and foreign powers," the new lawsuit reads, according to The Post.
 "Never before has a President acted with such disregard for this constitutional prescription."

-The suit also claims Trump has received illegal favors from the U.S. government, as he was allowed to keep a lease on the Old Post Office building that now houses a Trump hotel (despite a clause prohibiting an “elected official of the government of the United States” from deriving “any benefit”) and has created an atmosphere where states can grant his family business favors.
+The suit also claims Trump has received illegal favours from the U.S. government, as he was allowed to keep a lease on the Old Post Office building that now houses a Trump hotel (despite a clause prohibiting an “elected official of the government of the United States” from deriving “any benefit”) and has created an atmosphere where states can grant his family business favours.

 Racine told The Washington Post, "We’re getting in here to be the check and balance that it appears Congress is unwilling to be."